 Walter was knighted by James II in 1437 and in 1446 he exchanged the family’s Lanarkshire property of Murthockstone for the rest of Branxholme, with Thomas Inglis as a result of a conversation in which Inglis, a man it would appear, of a mild and tolerant nature, complained much of the attacks he was exposed to from the marauding English Borderers who frequently plundered his lands of Branxholme.
 Sir Walter immediately offered him the estate of Murthockstone for that which was subject to such shocking abuse adding to the estates, and greatly increasing their influence.

-After his son Walter died, a new arrangement was made in 1471, keeping David along with his second son and new heir David, Keepers of Hermitage Castle and Bailies of the Lordship of Liddesdale, Ewesdale and Eskdale, for a period of 17 years, a time over which they put Hermitage into a better state of defence, garrisoning it with a hundred men.
+After his son Walter died, a new arrangement was made in 1471, keeping David along with his second son and new heir David, Keepers of Hermitage Castle and Bailies of the Lordship of Liddesdale, Ewesdale, and Eskdale, for a period of 17 years, a time over which they put Hermitage into a better state of defense, garrisoning it with a hundred men.

-David died 1492 and is buried in the Church of the Holy Cross, Peebles.
-In his Will he bequeathed 40 shillings to the Church of Hawick, as well as Peebles.
-David Scott, his second son and heir predeceased his father, dying before 1484 and the titles were inherited by his grandson, his second son David’s only son Walter, who became Sir Walter of Branxholme and Buccleuch on the death of his grandfather in 1492.
+David died in 1492 and is buried in the Church of the Holy Cross, Peebles.
+In his Will, he bequeathed 40 shillings to the Church of Hawick, as well as Peebles.
+David Scott, his second son, and heir predeceased his father, dying before 1484 and the titles were inherited by his grandson, his second son David’s only son Walter, who became Sir Walter of Branxholme and Buccleuch on the death of his grandfather in 1492.

 The 1100 - 1300 Hundred's